shazow/liquid/README.md

   * Alert email - When funds in APIs are running low, alert this address.
   * Price Premium - Percent premium to sell over the remote buy order. (default: 1.05, or 5%)
   * Remote order aggregation - There will need to be some aggregation of orders on the remote exchange when placed on Bitme since Bitme currently has a minimum order size of 10,000 USD
+  * Stateless

-  * Stateless: The bot will attempt to be as stateless as possible, by loading all needed info from the APIs on start.
+    The bot will attempt to be as stateless as possible, by loading all needed info from the APIs on start.
 Only thing that will need to be retained is mid-transaction transfers, which will be done with SQLite (safe for single-process usage).

+    Edit: Not sure this will be possible.
+We won't be able to differentiate between our sync'd orders on Bitme vs somebody else's.
+We'll need to keep tracl of all orders we've placed on Bitme, as well as their state (whether we've begun fulfilling them).

 * Good test coverage of core trading logic.
 * Good documentation, for both code and accompanying instructions.